Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Experiments

-\paragraph{Affect Representation} For source domain affect training we selected a ResNet-50 network.
-The affect network is pre-trained on a subset of 50,000 random images from the AffectNet dataset.
-We validate this network on 5,000 randomly selected images.
-We limit ourselves to a subset since the dataset contains more than one million examples.
-The classification task has 11 labels: neutral, happy, sad, surprised, fear, disgust, anger, contempt, none, uncertain and non-face.

-On our subset, our network achieves a mean accuracy of $47.3\%$, much higher than the random baseline of $9.0\%$ and close to the accuracy reported in ~\cite{MollahosseiniHaMa17} on the skew-normalized validation set of $54\%$.
-Note that we do not either train or validate on the same data as \cite{MollahosseiniHaMa17}.
-The dataset is unbalanced, noisy and challenging, which contributes to the low accuracy scores.
+\paragraph{\textbf{Training the Affect Representation Network}} For source domain affect training, we selected a ResNet-50 network.
+We pre-trained the affect network on a subset of 50,000 randomly sampled images from the AffectNet dataset and validated the network on 5,000 randomly selected images.
+We limited ourselves to a subset since the dataset contains more than one million examples.
+Note that our training and validation data subsets are not the same as used by \cite{MollahosseiniHaMa17}.
+On our subset, our network achieves a mean accuracy of $47.3\%$, which is close to the accuracy reported by \cite{MollahosseiniHaMa17} on their skew-normalized validation set of $54\%$, and much higher than the random baseline of $9.0\%$.
+The relatively low accuracy scores can be contributed to a data that is unbalanced, noisy, and overall challenging.

-We then extract the target domain affect features from our videos by performing inference of the affect network on every frame.
-We choose a granularity of 3 frames per second, down from 30 frames per second in our videos, in order to save on processing time and storage space.
+We extracted the target domain affect features from our videos by performing inference of the affect network on every frame.
+We chose a granularity of three frames per second, down from 30 frames per second in our videos, in order to save on processing time and storage space.
 We found that this granularity was a good compromise between performance and cost.
-The affect network uses each frame as an input and the last-layer features are extracted as a vector of size $8192$.
+The affect network uses each frame as an input and the last-layer features are extracted as a vector of dimension $8,192$.

-We use the Adam optimizer~\cite{Kingma2014AdamAM} with a learning rate of $3\times10^{-4}$, $\beta_1$ of $0.9$ and $\beta_2$ of $0.999$.
-The standard batch normalization~\cite{ioffe2015batch} layers of ResNet-50 are used and fixed throughout training.
+We trained the affect network with the Adam optimizer with a learning rate of $3\times10^{-4}$, $\beta_1$ of $0.9$, and $\beta_2$ of $0.999$.
+The standard batch normalization layers of the ResNet-50 were used and fixed throughout training.